 Applied improvisation is a relatively new field.
 The Applied Improvisation Network began in 2002.
 They bring facilitators together for professional development and networking.

 As applied improvisation becomes more popular, we're seeing more and more individuals, businesses, and organizations get in the game.
 It's good that the benefits of improv are spreading and that there are places people can go to share resources and best practices.

-However, sometimes applied improvisation is seen in too narrow a view.
+However, sometimes applied improvisation is viewed too narrowly.
 There's a lot of buzz about how improv can help corporations and businesses.
 And that makes sense.
 There's a lot of money in corporations and businesses.
 And improv fits the bill when we're talking about improving team morale and cultures of ideation.
 But, applied improvisation is so much more than corporate workshops.